samdjones/dptool/README.md

 ## Notes

++ The sync feature is one-way - i.e. changes are pushed FROM local TO gateway only.
+This is not going to change anytime soon
++ The sync feature will blindly over-write whatever is on the gateway when first started - i.e. it does not look at last-modified times etc. It is always assumed the local file is the "master". **You have been warned**
++ This tool isn't intended for management of production systems.
+Try the excellent [DPBuddy](https://myarch.com/dpbuddy) or [DCM](https://github.com/ibm-datapower/datapower-configuration-manager) instead.
+This tool is currently only aimed at making DataPower *developement* less painful, not *management*
-1. Sorry, but AFIAK there is no way to make a GB project go-gettable :-(
++ Sorry, but AFIAK there is no way to make a GB project go-gettable :-(